South Glens Falls, New York: High school

 South Glens Falls Senior High School, locally known as South High, is the host of the annual South High Marathon Dance, where high school students raise money for families, individuals, or causes identified as in need.
 The inaugural event, in 1978, raised about $1500 for the local Emergency Squad.
-As of 2016, the Marathon Dance had raised a cumulative total of over $5.5 million for various causes, individuals, and families.
+As of 2020, the Marathon Dance had raised a cumulative total of over $8.9 million for various organizations, individuals, and families.

-Law and government

-The Village is served by the South Glens Falls Police Department.
+Government and Public Services

 The Village is governed by a Mayor and a four-person Village Board.

+The Village is served by the South Glens Falls Police Department, the Moreau Emergency Squad, and the South Glens Falls Fire Company.

 Geography

-South Glens Falls is located at 43°17′47″N 73°38′3″W (43.296406, -73.634296).
+The main intersection in South Glens Falls is located at 43°17′47″N 73°38′3″W (43.299155, -73.635361).